 This one is easy.
 You don’t need 42 Megapixel images for your products.
-You need web sized images, that are sharp and provide valuable info and details about the products.
+You need web-sized images, that are sharp and provide valuable info and details about the products.

-Same goes for the store banners (on sliders or whatever).
+The same goes for the store banners (on sliders or whatever).